Tosta-Mista/DunDef_Linux_Fix/README.md

 DunDef3.2_Linux_Fix
 ===================
-Quick fix for Dungeon Defender Eternity Linux 3.2 build
+Quick fix for Dungeon Defender Eternity Linux 3.2 build.
+I can only test this patch on Debian Flavours...
+Archlinux, Gentoo and other linux flavours testers are welcome! => Open an issue with your result.

+Thanks in advance.

 ## Add a new fix
 Create your function :